Management of received proposals on a Request for Proposals

 Plan a meeting

-Once you have qualified a proposal as interesting, you can schedule a meeting with the supplier via the platform.
-To do so:
+After you qualify a proposal as interesting, you can schedule a meeting with the supplier from the platform:

 .